 or issue.

 without milk), or simultaneous positive and negative beliefs (e.g., coffee tastes good but caffeine is overstimulating).
-Some beliefs may differ in valence depending on the person or situation (e.g., coffee is hot and wakes me up on a cold winter morning but coffee is not good on a hot summer night before bed).
-Consumers can also hold beliefs that are incorrect (e.g., coffee causes heart disease, which is contradicted by cardiolo- gists) or contradictory (e.g., the stimulating effect of coffee is good for weight loss, how- ever, research has found that coffee drinkers might actually gain a little more weight than their non-coffee drinking counterparts).
+Some beliefs may differ in valence depending on the person or situation (e.g., coffee is hot and wakes me up on a cold winter morning, but coffee is not good on a hot summer night before bed).
+Consumers can also hold incorrect beliefs (e.g., coffee causes heart disease, which is contradicted by cardiologists) or contradictory (e.g., the stimulating effect of coffee is good for weight loss, however, research has found that coffee drinkers might actually gain a little more weight than their non-coffee drinking counterparts).

-Since consumers generally hold multiple beliefs about a product, as a marketer, reach- ing a conclusion about whether a product is seen positively or negatively by consumers can be difﬁcult.
-Multiattribute attitude models are one method utilized by marketers to draw conclusions about how consumers perceive products.
+Since consumers generally hold multiple beliefs about a product, as a marketer, concluding whether a product is seen positively or negatively by consumers can be difﬁcult.
+Multiattribute attitude models are one method utilized by marketers to determine how consumers perceive products.
 They attempt to summarize overall consumer attitudes with a single score.
-These models assume that a consum- er’s attitude towards or evaluation of a product depends on the beliefs that the con- sumer has about several or many of the attributes of a product.
-The following table is the example of a multiattribute attitude model.
+These models assume that a consumer’s attitude toward or evaluation of a product depends on the beliefs they have about the attributes of a product.
+The following table is an example of a multiattribute attitude model.
 A speciﬁc model known as the Fishbein model has been used here to calculate a single score for various US supermarkets based on a rating of speciﬁc attributes (Dean, 2015).